-Of course, Royal Caribbean is known for providing guests with ultimate thrills while at sea, including FlowRider surf simulators, the Perfect Storm water slide trio, ice skating rinks, zip lines, skydiving simulators, glass observation capsules that soar 300 feet above the ocean, and virtual reality bungee trampolines.
+Of course, Royal Caribbean is known for providing guests with ultimate thrills while at sea, including FlowRider surf simulators, the Perfect Storm water slide trio, ice skating rinks, zip lines, skydiving simulators, and glass observation capsules that soar 300 feet above the ocean.

 Continue on to find out our favorite classes of Royal Caribbean ships for teenagers!

 Icon of the Seas has yet to officially start sailing; however, this record-breaking ship will be the ultimate ship for families.
 At 250,800 gross registered tons, she will surpass Wonder of the Seas as the largest cruise ship in the world.

 In addition, she will feature many brand-new neighborhood and concepts, such as the family-friendly Surfside neighborhood and Thrill Island, which will satisfy those teens seeking an adrenaline rush.

 Category 6, the largest water park at sea, will be home to the Frightening Bolt, the tallest waterslide at sea; the Pressure Drop, a free-fall slide; Storm Chasers mat-racing slides; and Storm Surge & Hurricane Hunter, the first-ever family raft slides at sea.